nativescript-vue/nativescript-vue.org/content/docs/en/elements/layouts/dock-layout.md

 contributors: [rigor789, ikoevska]
 ---

-`<DockLayout>` is a layout container that lets you dock child elements to the sides or the center of the layoyt.
+`<DockLayout>` is a layout container that lets you dock child elements to the sides or the center of the layout.

 `<DockLayout>` has the following behavior: